 While the phrase slip and fall might not sound serious, it is shocking to many to discover just how many people are seriously injured in Pennsylvania slip and fall accidents and how expensive these injuries can be.
 In fact, slip and fall accidents are the greatest cause of injuries in hotels, restaurants and public buildings, in addition to being the most common reason for visits to the emergency room.
 At Fairlie & Lippy we understand how serious and expensive these accidents are and will zealously pursue your claim to fight for the compensation available to you under the law.

-Slip and fall is the generic term for a personal injury that falls under the umbrella of “premise liability” cases, which refer to situation when an individual is injured on the premises owned or maintained by another and the owner or possessor of the premises is held liable for the injuries suffered.
+Slip and fall is the generic term for a personal injury that falls under the umbrella of “premise liability” cases, which refer to a situation where an individual is injured on the premises owned or maintained by another and the owner or possessor of the premises is held liable for the injuries suffered.
 Generally, slip and fall cases occur when someone slips, trips or falls as a result of a dangerous or hazardous condition on someone else’s property.
 Pennsylvania law protects pedestrians from businesses and homeowners that fail to ensure their property is safe for others.
 If a person or business fails to keep their property safe for others it may be possible to pursue a claim for negligence.
 Dangerous conditions that typically give rise to slip and fall accidents include:

 - Snow and ice